themichaelhall/nicedump-twig/README.md

 -->
 ```

-Notice that the NiceDump in enclosed in a HTML comment.
+Notice that the NiceDump in enclosed in an HTML comment.

 ### Dump a variable with a name